amkherad/ShellScript/README.md

 ## Getting Started

-ShellScript is a C# like language with less features from C# and some additional features to allow coding for shells.
+ShellScript is a C# like language with less features from C# and with some additional features to allow coding for shell scripting environments.
 As of today ShellScript support transpiling to Unix-Bash and Windows-Batch shell languages.

 ### Data Types